andrewcampi/DotScrape/README.md

 # DotScrape
-A new natural language for web scraping
+A new coding language for natural language web scraping